A place for exchanging ideas and information, not just finding them.

 Quiet Study Area

 The Quiet Study Zone provides an area for the student to perform research or study independently for regular academic subjects.
-Our Carrels provide excellent individual study/research environments by minimizing distractions and focusing the student’s attention.
-Another solution for keeping students focused in the Learning Commons is our Desk Fence.
+Our Flowform Learn Lounge Screens provide excellent individual study/research environments by minimizing distractions and focusing the student’s attention.
 Seating options for this area can be taken from the same lines as chosen for the Collaborative Learning Zone.

 Media/Graphics Production, presentation and Storage

-Often, the output of the students’ collaborative projects is either a video, multi-media presentation, a poster or document with enhanced graphics.
-The furniture needed to support the equipment needed to produce these end products can all be found in the Smith System portfolio.
-An obvious starting place is our UXL Line.
-It satisfies all the table/desking requirements, and can be customized to meet specific needs of a graphics/video studio.
-Storage of project materials can be achieved with products from our Cascade Line which also allows extensive customization to meet your needs.
+Often, the output of the students’ collaborative projects is either a video, multi-media presentation, a poster, or document with enhanced graphics.
+The furniture needed to support the equipment needed to produce these end products can all be found in the Smith System® portfolio.
+An obvious starting place is our Cascade® Line.
+It satisfies all the table/desking requirements and can be customized to meet the specific needs of a graphics/video studio.

-In the Library Commons, the librarian will serve as a resource for students, and will need a workspace that can support one or more desktop monitors.
-UXL Desks are designed to be joined together in bays that both support the computer equipment and provide teaching space.
-Several great mobile options can be found in the Acrobat line.
+In the Library Commons, the librarian will serve as a resource for students and will need a workspace that can support one or more desktop monitors.
+Planner® Desks are designed to be joined together in bays that both support the computer equipment and provide teaching space.
+Several great mobile options can be found in the Planner® Studio line.
 These desks are adjustable in height and can be raised so they accommodate work while standing.